sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 Layout in CSS refers to the positioning and arrangement of elements on a web page.
 There are several layout techniques that you can use to control the position of elements, such as:

 * **display** property: This property is used to specify the type of box an element should generate.
 The most common values are block, inline, and inline-block.
 Block elements take up the full width of their parent container, and create a new line after them.
-Inline elements only take up as much width as their content, and do not create a new line after them.
+Inline elements only take up as much width as their content and do not create a new line after them.
 Inline-block elements are similar to inline elements, but they can have dimensions set with width and height properties, and they also create a new line after them.

 * **position** property: This property is used to specify the positioning of an element.
 The possible values are static, relative, absolute, and fixed.
-Static is the default value, and means that the element will be positioned according to the normal flow of the document.
+Static is the default value and means that the element will be positioned according to the normal flow of the document.
 Relative means that the element will be positioned relative to its normal position, using the left, right, top, and bottom properties.
 Absolute means that the element will be positioned relative to its nearest positioned ancestor, using the same properties.
 Fixed means that the element will be positioned relative to the viewport, and it will remain in the same position even when the page is scrolled.

 * **float** property: This property is used to make an element float to the left or right of its parent container.
 The possible values are left and right.
 When an element is floated, it will move to the left or right of its parent container, and other elements will flow around it.

 * **flexbox** and **grid** layout: These are advanced layout techniques that are used to create flexible and responsive layouts.
-Flexbox is used to create a layout in one dimension, either a row or a column, and grid is used to create a layout in two dimensions, rows and columns.
-Both flexbox and grid provide powerful layout capabilities that allow you to control the size, alignment, and positioning of elements on a web page in a more flexible and efficient way.
+Flexbox is used to create a layout in one dimension, either a row or a column, and grid is used to create a layout in two dimensions, rows, and columns.
+Both flexbox and a grid provide powerful layout capabilities that allow you to control the size, alignment, and positioning of elements on a web page in a more flexibly and efficiently way.

-It's important to keep in mind that the layout techniques should be used in a combination to make the layout of a webpage more optimal and adaptable to different viewports.
+It's important to keep in mind that the layout techniques should be used in combination to make the layout of a webpage more optimal and adaptable to different viewports.
 Additionally, it's good practice to use semantic HTML and to style according to the meaning of the elements, as this will make the layout more robust and maintainable.

 ## Typography in CSS